Mentoring and Advising

 - Arrive on time.

-• Your advisor will be assigned after you have passed PSYC 2998: Entry into Psychology Major
+• Your mentor will be assigned after you have passed PSYC 2998: Entry into Psychology Major

-• When the Psychology Peer Advisor assigns you an advisor an email will be sent to your VSU email account with the name and contact information for your advisor.
+• When the COHSS Advising Center assigns you a faculty mentor, they will provide you with the name and contact information for your mentor.

-• In order to find your advisor on Banner, go to the Banner Registration link on the VSU homepage.
+• In order to find your mentor on Banner, go to the Banner Registration link on the VSU homepage.

 • Log in, and click on the link Student Services and Financial Aid.

-• Click on Student Records and then Student Information and the name of your advisor will be listed there under the Primary Academic Advisor section.
+• Click on Student Records and then Student Information and the name of your mentor should be listed there.

-• Once you have identified your advisor, see Faculty Office Hours or Our Team to get in touch with them.
+• Once you have identified your mentor, see Faculty Office Hours or Our Team to get in touch with them.

 What is the thesis option?Students can elect to do the thesis option during their undergraduate course work.